-A content audit is the process of tracking down and organizing all content produced by a company.
+A content audit is a process of tracking down and organizing all content produced by a company.
 Content audits not only help you with managing a website but also in governing the content on it.
 Organizations use this method to achieve clarity and improve performance.
 However, these should be done with sustainable and clean web content practices.

 There are two major approaches you can consider before conducting a content audit for your website.

 Two types of content audit you can consider for your website

 A qualitative content audit digs deeper into the data and helps you retain the content that meets various organizational goals.
 These factors are the ones you should consider while in the process of a site redesign:

 - Conversions: Frequency of the page in converting users to action

 - Keyword research: Question the relevancy of terms and phrases to this page and how often they are used.